bseltz-cohesity/scripts/python/s3test/s3DeleteOldFiles/README.md

 * -o, --olderthan: delete files older than X units
 * -m, --timeunits: (optional) seconds, minutes, hours, days, weeks, months, years (default is days)
 * -t, --tzoffset: (optional) your timezone hour adjustment from GMT time (default is 0)

+## Dependencies

+This script requires the following python modules (which are not part of the standard library):

+* boto3 (AWS python module)
+* requests (http requests module)

+Please install these using pip, easy_install or yum